Neavitt, Maryland: Early development

-Inhabitants of surrounding areas began congregating in the Broad Creek Neck section of Neavitt peninsula in the early 19th century, and by 1858 a schoolhouse was established.
+Inhabitants of surrounding areas began congregating in the Broad Creek Neck section of Neavitt peninsula in the early 19th century, and by 1858 a one-room schoolhouse was established.
 The Neavitt family participated in the establishment of the growing community's organizations and services during this period, including the Neavitt United Methodist Church, which was originally founded by Edward Neavitt in 1856 as "Chatham Chapel".
 The congregation later built a church building in 1868, which was enlarged in 1888.
 Henry C. Neavitt, who also ran a grocery store across from the church's cemetery, served as its first postmaster in 1862.
 The post office, originally called Broad Creek Neck, was renamed to Neavitt on May 25, 1880, and daily postal service from St. Michaels began in 1888.

 Beginning in the 1880s, Neavitt's watermen began building homes in the village's southeastern section along Duck Cove.
 Houses originally located along the Choptank River were likely moved here during the 1890s due to erosion of the shoreline, and by the close of the 19th century Neavitt concentrated in this area, which hosted around five stores.
 The 1920s saw the construction of a village hall and post office by the Knights of Pythias, a fraternal organization based in Washington, the relocation of the Neavitt Methodist Church closer to Duck Cove, and the establishment of a new school building.
 Neavitt's school eventually burned down in 1941 and was not rebuilt.
 By 1938, Works Progress Administration's Rural Electrification Project brought electricity to Neavitt.